nelsonksuat/Community_Notes_analysis/README.md

 # The embeddedness of European Fact-Checkers within Community Notes on X

-This repository contains the code used in the Master Thesis *Title* (Tausk, 2025).
+This repository contains the code used in the Master Thesis *Consensus over Facts: European Fact-checkers’ Response to Community-based Moderation* (Tausk, 2025).
 The repository contains the steps to analyse how often European fact-checking organisations are cited by Community Notes on X, their reasons for being cited, how they are rated by other contributors, and how often such notes get published.

 ## Data availability
 All data used in this project comes from X's [Community Notes public datasets](https://communitynotes.x.com/guide/nl/under-the-hood/download-data).
 The datasets are available as regularly updated `.tsv` files and include detailed documentation on structure and fields.